Democratic Progressive Party: 2000–2008: in minority government

 The DPP won the presidency with the election of Chen Shui-bian in March 2000 with a plurality, due to Pan-Blue voters splitting their vote between the Kuomintang and independent candidate James Soong, ending 91 years of KMT rule in the Republic of China.
 Chen softened the party's stance on independence to appeal to moderate voters, appease the United States, and placate China.
 He also promised not to change the ROC state symbols or declare formal independence as long as the People's Republic of China did not attack Taiwan.
 Further, he advocated for economic exchange with China as well as the establishment of transportation links.

+In 2001, the DPP ran an advertisement promoting the party that featured Adolf Hitler and others in an attempt to encourage young people to engage with politics.
+The DPP initially responded to criticism from the Israeli and German representative offices in Taiwan by saying the advertisement was meant to highlight "people who dared to express their opinions," and claimed some had deliberately misrepresented the content.
+The DPP's then chair Frank Hsieh later said the advertisement would be retired to avoid causing misunderstanding among victims of Nazism.

-In 2002 the DPP became the first party other than the KMT to reach a plurality in the Legislative Yuan following the 2001 legislative election.
+In 2002, the DPP became the first party other than the KMT to reach a plurality in the Legislative Yuan following the 2001 legislative election.
 However, a majority coalition between the KMT, People First Party, and New Party prevented it from taking control of the chamber.
 This coalition was at odds with the presidency from the beginning, and led to President Chen's abandonment of the centrist positions that he ran his campaign on.

 In 2003, Chen announced a campaign to draft a referendum law as well as a new constitution, a move which appealed to the fundamentalist wing of the DPP.
 By now, the New Tide faction had begun to favor pragmatic approaches to their pro-independence goals and dominated decision-making positions within the party.
 By contrast, grassroots support was divided largely between moderate and fundamentalist wings.
 Though Chen's plans for a referendum on a new constitution were scuttled by the legislature, he did manage to include a largely symbolic referendum on the PRC military threat to coincide with the 2004 presidential election.
 President Chen Shui-bian would be narrowly re-elected in 2004 after an assassination attempt the day before the election, and in the later legislative election, the pan-blue coalition opposition retained control of the chamber.